Mother Tongue Marketing

 - The whole concept of family is extremely important to the Chinese market, while there is more and more western influence in China to be more “independent” and “individualistic”, but the significance of family is still the keystone of the Chinese culture.
 Chinese parents raise their kids as part of retirement planning. - says Eddie

--A lot of people in China believe in spirit and ghost even though they didn’t see one before.
+-A lot of people in China believe in spirits and ghosts even though they didn’t see one before.

 - Since the government generally doesn't support wide-spread religious